-To earn a Master of Science Degree, a student must successfully complete 30 credits of coursework (including the completion of a 6 credits-thesis) approved by the program.
+To earn a Master of Science degree, a student must successfully complete 30 credits of coursework (including the completion of a 6 credits-thesis) approved by the program.

-To earn a Professional Master Degree, a student must successfully complete 34 credits of coursework (including the completion of 4 credits-internship) approved by the program.
+To earn a Professional Master degree, a student must successfully complete 34 credits of coursework (including the completion of 4 credits-internship) approved by the program.

 To earn a Master of Public Health degree, a student must successfully complete 42 credits including a practicum.
+To earn a Master of Science in Nursing degree, a student must successfully complete 36 credits including thesis or a project.

-1. ADMISSION REQUIREMENTS
+ADMISSION REQUIREMENTS

-- 1. A-Applicants to the MS in Clinical Laboratory Sciences program must hold a Bachelor of Science degree from a recognized institution of higher learning with a minimum cumulative average as evaluated by the department.
+1. A-Applicants to the MS in Clinical Laboratory Sciences program must hold a Bachelor of Science degree from a recognized institution of higher learning with a minimum cumulative average as evaluated by the department.
 Applicants should present the following documents:

 - A completed official application form

 - A certified copy of the Lebanese Baccalaureate or its equivalent

-- Two letters of recommendations
+- · Two letters of recommendations

-- Three recent passport-size photographs
+- · Three recent passport-size photographs

 - A non-refundable application fee.

 - Proof of English Proficiency (a minimum score of 600 on the paper-based TOEFL exam or 100 on the student-based TOEFL exam.

-- Statement of interest
+- · Statement of interest